-Economic Environmental Social Cultural Negative There is some compliance burden for dog owners, but this is inevitable given the requirements of national legislation.
-None identified.
-There is some compliance burden for dog owners, but this is inevitable given the requirements of national legislation.
-None identified.
+Economic Environmental Social Cultural

+Negative There is some None identified.
+There is some None identified.

+compliance burden compliance burden

+for dog owners, but for dog owners, but

+this is inevitable given this is inevitable given

+the requirements of the requirements of

+national legislation. national legislation.

 Positive None identified.
-The environment is protected from dogs and wandering stock.
-Dog owners and members of the public benefit from enforcement and control of dogs and other animals.
-Education is provided to dog owners and the public.
+The environment is Dog owners and Education is

+protected from dogs members of the provided to dog

+and wandering stock. public benefit from owners and the

+enforcement and public.

+control of dogs and

+other animals.